RaghavaNaidu46/SwiftUIGenericListView/README.md

 Support for dynamic item sizes
 Easy to integrate and customize
 Installation

-Use Swift Package Manager to add the package to your Xcode project:
+Use Swift Package Manager to add the package to your Xcode project: arduino https://github.com/your-username/SwiftUIGenericListView.git

-arduino
-Copy code
-https://github.com/your-username/SwiftUIGenericListView.git

 Usage
 Define Your Model
-swift

-Copy code

     struct SectionItem: Identifiable {
         let id = UUID()